Hello and welcome to the podcast of the Load Seaters, episode 1278 for Tuesday the 21st of October 2025.

 But they go on to say they ran a public interview.

-It'll just what they're saying is it'll compromise our ability to be open with um stakeholders.
+Sorry, can I just say as well, what they're saying is it'll compromise our ability to be open with NGOs and stakeholders.

-It's like and we've more we value them much more than we do about being open with the people.
+It's like, and we value them much more than we do about being open with the people.

-Right, just with ordinary it's just a frank admission that no, we care far more about the opinions of the NGOs and stakeholders than we do about you, plebs.
+It's just a frank admission that, no, we care far more about the opinions of the NGOs and stakeholders than we do about you, Prebs.

 And so they continued by saying, however, we consider that the public interest in maintaining the exemption outweighs the interest in disclosure.